Our last stop was north Vietnam where we would be based for 8 nights exploring the capital city Hanoi, Ha Long Bay and Ninh Binh.

 Just around the corner from the temple was a small pond where the remains of the US B52 bomber plane that was shot down during the Vietnam war still protruded out of the water.

 Our final stop was at a traditional tea house where we were treated to a ceremonial sound ceremony and some red lotus tea.
 It was a unique experience and we enjoyed having a casual chat with Muse and our tea host.
 Before leaving we felt a little pressured to buy some tea to take away with us so we picked one similar to the one we had tasted.
-It was inexpensive and as we hadn’t paid for the tour itself, we really didn’t mind but we did feel we were taken advantage of.
+It was inexpensive and as we hadn’t paid for the tour itself, we really didn’t mind but it was an awkward way to finish.

 It was here that we parted ways with Muse and our trusty drivers returned us to our hotel.
 Later that week we received an email with all the photos taken of us during the day… for free.
 It was a nice touch and some of them I have included in this post.

 After three really fun days exploring the streets of Hanoi, we were ready for our Ha Long Bay cruise.
 There are so many cruise companies to choose from and it felt like an impossible decision but I came across Indochina Junk on one of the instagram accounts I was following.
-I did some research on them of my own and decided to take the plunge.
-It turned out to be a great choice!
+I did some research on them of my own and they came highly recommended.

 We were picked up from our hotel by a luxury shared minivan at 7:40am.
 There was a French family of four already inside so we took the back seats behind Sideshow Bob and Jean Paul Gaultier.
 It took 3 and a half hours to get to the port with a quick stop at a very strange statue shop that sold every conceivable souvenir possible.
 We arrived at the port around midday and after a short wait, was being being shipped to our cruise boat.